-There are other DNS records that you'll find in the DNS manager of the Presslabs dashboard and here's a few of them that you'll find:
+There are other DNS records that you'll find in the DNS manager of the Managed Hosting Dashboard and here's a few of them that you'll find:

 @, Type = SPF -> these are the SPF ( Sender Policy Framework ) records and are used to validate that the e-mails sent from your domain are authentic and not spoofed.
 Please add here the corresponding SPF record for your e-mail service provider.

 mandrill._domainkeys, Type = TXT -> this record is needed to send WordPress specific e-mails, like password reset e-mail, new comments notifications and all other WordPress specific e-mails